vavyskov/vagrant-lamp/README.md

 	- macOX: `/private/etc/hosts`
 	- Windows: `C:\Windows\System32\drivers\etc\hosts`

-1. Open the terminal, navigate to the directory containing the file `Vagrantfile` and run command:
+1. Open the terminal, navigate to the directory containing the file `Vagrantfile` and for new Symfony project run commands:

         vagrant ssh

     Edit the local directory `www` or run terminal commands as you needed.

 1. The database is automatically restore and backup by using the triggers: